Iqra617/Behavioral-Cloning-for-Self-Driving-Cars-/README.md

 **Challenges:**
 I think the most challenge is generating enough data for your model.
-For some tricky curves on the road, you need to create more data.
+For some tricky curves on the road, you need to create more data.</br>
 Building a model in Pytorch is not as straightforward as in Keras.
-You need to understand the framework and how it processes data first.
+You need to understand the framework and how it processes data first.</br>
-Need to create a Dataloader for your own data.
+Need to create a Dataloader for your own data.</br>
-Re-use as much code as possible.
+Re-use as much code as possible.</br>
 You might see the car wobble a lot or maybe it is confined to one side of the road.
 This might mean that the data is not augmented and generalized properly.
-Try to acquire more training data or augment with more randomness.
+Try to acquire more training data or augment with more randomness.</br>